KINFOO/kde-booklet/kde.md

 and artistic suite_.
 It got it all _Calligra Words_ for word processing, _Calligra Stage_ for presentations, _Calligra Sheets_ for spreadsheets, _Krita_
 for sketching and painting, _Karbon_ for vector graphics and even more.
-This suite is mature and can help you to perform your daily tasks.
+This suite is very promising and can already help you to perform your daily tasks.

 ![Calligra Stage](https://raw.github.com/KINFOO/kde-booklet/master/images/calligra/stage.png "A presentation with Calligra Stage")